Marklogic-retired/marklogic-data-hub/_pages/project/gradle.md

 Your DHF project has been initialized and you are ready to get down to business.

-### Set Username and Password
+## Set Username and Password
-Note that in the output above, you are instructed to set your username and password in order for the ml-data-hub Gradle plugin to communicate with MarkLogic.
+You must set your username and password for the ml-data-hub Gradle plugin to communicate with MarkLogic.
+You can do so in any of the following ways:

-There are three ways of doing this.

-#### In your properties file
+- In your properties file
 Open `$project-dir/gradle.properties` and supply your MarkLogic username and password.

 **$project-dir/gradle.properties**